gmzi/javascripter/toolkit.md

 <li class="todo-item">task 1</li>
 ```

-2. I want that, once the task is completed, change its appearance, so I style both states of the item, one before completed, and after completed:
+2. I want that once the task is completed, the element change its appearance, so I style both states of the item, one before completed, and after completed:

 ```css
 .todo-item {